GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/stableVerticalFault/Example.rst

-.. _unstableVerticalFault:
+.. _stableVerticalFault:

 ###########################################################
-Shear Slip Along a Frictionless Vertical Fault
+Shear Stress Along a Stable Vertical Fault
 ###########################################################

 **Context**

-In this example, the Augmented Lagrangian Method (ALM) `(Frigo et al., 2026)  <https://https://www.sciencedirect.com/science/article/abs/pii/S0021999126003414>`__ is applied to solve a frictional fault contact problem in a depleted reservoir.
+In this example, the Augmented Lagrangian Method (ALM) `(Frigo et al., 2026)  <https://https://www.sciencedirect.com/science/article/abs/pii/S0021999126003414>`__ is applied to solve a friction and stable fault contact problem in a depleted reservoir.
 This approach employs conformal discretization where discontinuities are explicitly represented by 2D interface elements placed between 3D continuum elements.
 The formulation overcomes the inf-sup instability of low-order discretizations by satisfying the Babuška–Brezzi condition via displacement enrichment with bubble functions and is coupled with a Coulomb friction law.
-Implemented in GEOS, the model computes displacement discontinuities (fault slip unpon reactivation) along the frictionless fault, which are subsequently verified against the corresponding analytical solution `(Jansen and Meulenbroek, 2022)  <https://njgjournal.nl/index.php/njg/article/view/11453/17972>`__.
+Implemented in GEOS, the model computes stress perturbations (normal and shear components) along the stable fault, which are subsequently verified against the corresponding analytical solution `(Jansen and Meulenbroek, 2022)  <https://njgjournal.nl/index.php/njg/article/view/11453/17972>`__.
 This comparison confirms the accuracy of our fault contact model and coupled poroelastic formulation.

 **Input file**